harshal2802/ProcessNewYorkTimesCOVID19Data/README.md

 - Check all the expected columns are available in the dataframe
 - Check if all the fips available in final dataframe as compare to original data.
-- Check for all the fips value the data is available except for the counties for which population data is missing, (69110', '69120', '78010', '78020', '78030')
+- Check for all the fips values, the data is available except for the counties for which population data is missing, (69110', '69120', '78010', '78020', '78030')
-- Check for all "fips" value the date column should be increasing order with the cumulative values(cumulative_cases_to_date, cumulative_deaths_to_date) are also in non-decreasing order
+- Check for all "fips" value with sorted date column, values cumulative_cases_to_date, and cumulative_deaths_to_date of should be in non decreasing order.
+- For a given fips value date value should be continous and no date value should be missing between min(date) and max(date) value

 <!-- Things I would add given more time -->